SNL-WaterPower/WecOptTool-MATLAB/docs/user/optimization.rst

 ============================

 Next, we create the objective function we wish to minimise.
-Note, functions must be defined at the bottom of the script, although we will them above.
+Note, functions must be defined at the bottom of the script, although we will use them above.
 The complete code is as follows:

 .. literalinclude:: /../examples/RM3/optimization.m